-Purpose: Identify the effectiveness between Yoga and birth ball in decreasing labor pain intensity.
-Methods: This study used a systematic review design with the PRISMA-SR checklist.
-This systematic review referred to three steps, namely, (1) search strategy, (2) selection criteria, and (3) data extraction and quality assessment.
-The article search used 2 databases: ScienceDirect and Pubmed and ResearchRabbit.
-Results: Of 14 articles, 7 discuss Yoga's effectiveness in diminishing labor pain, and another 7 discuss birthing balls' efficacy in alleviating labor pain.
-Yoga and birth balls effectively reduce childbirth pain intensity.
-Conclusion: Besides, a combination of Yoga and birth ball or a combination of birth balls and counterpressure or free position when entering childbirth reduces labor pain.
+Purpose: Identify the effectiveness of yoga and birth balls in reducing labor pain.
+Methods: This study used a systematic review design with the PRISMA-SR checklist, involving three steps: search strategy, selection criteria, and data extraction and quality assessment.
+The article search used two ScienceDirect, Pubmed, and ResearchRabbit databases.
+Results: Of 14 articles, seven focus on yoga, and another seven on birthing balls.
+Yoga and birth balls effectively reduce childbirth pain.
+Conclusion: A combination of yoga and birth balls, or a combination of birth balls and counter-pressure or free position when entering childbirth, reduces labor pain.
 Yoga could also be combined with back massage, aromatherapy, or hypnosis.
-Future studies are expected to analyze the level of effectiveness between birthing balls and Yoga in reducing labor pain intensity in both developing and developed countries.
+Future studies are expected to analyze the effectiveness of birthing balls and yoga in reducing labor pain intensity in both developing and developed countries.

-Keywords: birthing ball; labor pain; pregnant women; prenatal yoga; yoga
+Keywords: birthing ball; labor pain; pregnant women; prenatal yoga